TileDB-Inc/TileDB/doc/source/performance/performance-factors.rst

     the maximum number of parallel operations for ``file:///`` URIs, independently of the thread pool size, allowing you to over- or under-subscribe VFS threads.

-VFS read batching -- ``vfs.max_batch_read_size`` and ``vfs.max_batch_read_amplification``
+VFS read batching -- ``vfs.min_batch_size``
     During read queries, the VFS system will batch reads for distinct tiles that are physically close together (not necessarily adjacent) in the same file.
-    The ``vfs.max_batch_read_size`` parameter sets the maximum size in bytes that a single batched read operation can be.
-The ``vfs.max_batch_read_amplification`` parameter controls the maximum allowed amplification factor for batch reads.
+    The ``vfs.min_batch_size`` parameter sets the minimum size in bytes that a single batched read operation can be.
+VFS will use this parameter to group "close by" tiles into the same batch, if the new batch size is smaller than or equal to ``vfs.min_batch_size``.
+This can help minimize the I/O latency that can come with numerous very small VFS read operations.
-    Larger amplification factors allow batching of farther apart regions, at the cost of more of the batched region being "wasted" bytes.
-The default amplification factor of 1.0 allows batching only of directly adjacent regions.

 S3 parallelism -- ``vfs.s3.max_parallel_ops``
     This controls the maximum number of parallel operations for ``s3://`` URIs